pandas-dev/pandas/doc/source/api/arrays.rst

 :class:`DatetimeTZDtype`.
 For timezone-naive data, ``np.dtype("datetime64[ns]")``
 is used.

-If the data are tz-aware, then every value must have the same timezone.
+If the data are tz-aware, then every value in the array must have the same timezone.

 .. autosummary::
    :toctree: generated/